ansys/pyansys-dev-guide/doc/source/getting-started/index.rst

 Getting started
 ===============

-The PyAnsys project exposes Ansys technologies via libraries in the Python ecosystem.
+The `PyAnsys project <https://docs.pyansys.com/>`_ exposes Ansys technologies in client libraries within the Python ecosystem.
 Each library provides clear, concise, and maintainable APIs.
-Useful Pythonic functions, classes, and plugins allow users to interact with targeted products and services in a high-level, object-orientated approach.
+Useful Pythonic functions, classes, and plugins provide for interacting with targeted products and services in a high-level, object-orientated approach.

-The PyAnsys ecosystem refines the :doc:`component-level interaction with Ansys solvers and tools <componentization>`, and eliminates the inconsistent and restrictive scripting environments found within product installations.
+The PyAnsys ecosystem refines the component-level interaction with Ansys solvers and tools.
+It also eliminates the inconsistent and restrictive scripting environments found within product installations.
+For more information, see doc:`componentization`.

-These component libraries play a vital role in:
+Additionally, libraries play vital roles in key simulation tasks, including these:

 - Application automation
 - Machine learning